How You Might See the 404 Error

 Change the DNS servers used by your computer but usually only if an entire website is giving you a 404 error, especially if the website is available to those on other networks (e.g. your mobile phone network or a friend in another city).

 404's on an entire website isn't particularly common unless your ISP or government filters/censors websites.
 No matter the reason, if it does happen, giving another set of DNS servers a try is a good step to take.
-See my Public DNS Servers List for some alternatives.
+See my Public DNS Servers List for some alternatives and instructions on doing this.

 - Finally, if all else fails, contact the website directly.
 If they've removed the page you're after then the 404 error is completely legitimate and they should be able to tell you that.
-If they've moved the page, and are generating 404's instead of redirecting visitors to the new page, they might be very happy to hear from you.
+If they've moved the page, and are generating 404's instead of redirecting visitors to the new page, they'll be happy to hear from you so they can go fix it.

 Errors Like Error 404